strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 }
 ```

-What is worth mentioning is that our tests occasionally do chain with exercise and verify phases.
-And with that tests can look like:
+It is worth mentioning is that our tests occasionally do chain with exercise and verify phases.
+So that tests can look like:

 1. Exercise (modification of component state)
 2. Verify (verification of component state)